 ‘Hi Junior,’ she said, ‘You’re the youngest cat here and the only tuxedo.’
 It wasn’t meant to be a name, but somehow it stuck.
 And I liked the sound of it.
 So Junior I became, even though lots of more junior cats arrived after me.

 We’ve been together a long time now, but on that day a long time ago now, I knew I had found a human that I could have a special relationship with.
 I don’t have a big purr, like some other cats, who sometimes sound like engines, but I tried really hard to purr to show my appreciation and persuade my new friend to be my human mom.
 She cuddled and stroked me, talking softly.
 I didn’t understand everything, but at that moment I understood that I had found my ‘forever home’.

-A huge thank you to the incredible team at Syros Cats for rescuing Frosty and for letting us share his success story with the world.
+A huge thank you to the incredible team at Syros Cats for rescuing Junior and for letting us share his success story with the world.

-Subscribe to our newsletter to be the first to hear next month’s instalment of ‘A day in the life…’ and all the latest news and stories from GAWF.
+Subscribe to our newsletter to be the first to hear next month’s instalment of ‘A day in the life of…’ and all the latest news and stories from GAWF.